 TATIANA is a mammography technologist at a hospital in Boynton Beach, Florida.
 She experienced COVID-19 symptoms and was sent home on unpaid leave while she recovered and awaited test results.
 She felt she had no choice but to return to work at her employer's request after only 11 days from when she first experienced symptoms; she got her positive test result back 3 days later.
-She wanted to know if she could get paid for the time she had to take off to quarantine, but unfortunately,
+She wanted to know if she could get paid for the time she had to take off to quarantine, but unfortunately, since she works for a healthcare provider with greater than 500 employees, she cannot be compensated through the FFCRA.

-DARRYL, a security officer in Florida who had been ordered to self-quarantine by a healthcare provider while awaiting the results of a COVID-19 test called our helpline looking for help because his employer told him that they considered him an emergency responder, and that he was therefore ineligible for emergency paid sick time under the FFCRA.
+DARRYL, a security officer in Florida

+who had been ordered to self-quarantine by a health-care provider while awaiting the results of a COVID-19 test called our helpline looking for help because his employer told him that they considered him an emergency responder, and that he was therefore ineligible for emergency paid sick time under the FFCRA.
 We provided information on his rights and the Department of Labor's definition of emergency responder.
 After talking with a DOL investigator, he was able to receive emergency sick time because he is not considered an emergency responder under the FFCRA.